Review of Peloton Bootcamp Classes: All You Need to Know

 Peloton bootcamp class categories

-There are also classes that use weights that you hold and classes that rely on just your bodyweight.
+Also, classes focus on different parts of your body.
+Plus, there are classes that use weights that you hold and classes that rely on just your bodyweight.

 Length of classes